shuwada/usyd-comp2121-lab/README.md

-U. of Sydney COMP2121: Cloud Computing Hans-On
+U. of Sydney COMP2121: Cloud Computing Hands-On
 =================================

 I'm regularly invited to provide guest lectures on cloud computing at